aa-publications/gsel_vec/README.md

 5. Reinstall GSEL.
 - uninstall GSEL if you already have it installed.
 Run `pip uninstall gsel_vec`
 - make sure you are in the ./gsel_vec directory.
 Then run `pip install .`

+6. GSEL can be run using the instruction given above and it will now include the new evolutionary measure.